cRckls/o-tech-test/README.md

 There might well be some reorganisation of the folder and file structure as it grew as well.
 It might be that Article becomes more generic and there are further components for other list items.
 Also if we start having more api calls we might want to organise that section into a better structure.

-Routing - We only really have a couple of pages at the moment, but any more and we probably want to set up some sort of routing.
-I would probably use react-router as that’s what I’m familiar with.
+Routing would be a really useful next step as it would allow users to share direct links to articles.
+I would probably use react-router for this.